-Within this article, we will discuss Depth of Cover and the key factors to consider when selecting the type of trench (or laying condition) for your application.
-We’ll also discuss why it is important to choose the correct trench application, not only for today, but for future adjustments or improvements that are planned for the surrounding area where the pipeline is being installed.
+Within this #IronStrong Blog, we will discuss the depth of cover and the key factors to consider when selecting the type of trench (or laying condition) for your application.
+We’ll also discuss why it is important to choose the correct trench application, not only for today but also for future adjustments or improvements planned for the surrounding area where the pipeline is being installed.

 What is Depth of Cover?